deepaksood619/deepaksood619.github.io/docs/management/marketing.md

 https://developers.google.com/admob/android/interstitial

+An **interstitial page** is ==a web page that appears before or after a desired content page, often for advertising or regulatory reasons==.
+Interstitial pages can be interactive pop-ups or full-page ads that float on a webpage or fill a mobile device's screen.
+They can appear when a user navigates to a page, unhides a tab or window, or clicks the browser's navigation bar.

 [20 Years Of Marketing - 7 Most Important Lessons Learned](https://www.youtube.com/watch?v=VS4ECrG_0uM)

 1. Start small, but look out for scale, okay?
 So here's what I mean by that.
 When we're thinking about scale, typically, I start off small.
 When I mean small, I'm talking not 5,000, not 10,000, I usually start off less than $1,000, even at our size, and I try to see what works.
 It doesn't mean I won't ramp up the next day to 10,000 or a 100,000, but I really try to start off small to try to figure out what works.
 Now, if I'm paying for services or hiring an agency, it's a little bit different because someone's creating a plan for me, and then executing on it.
 But if I'm doing it myself, I try to start off small because just because a channel or a tactic work for a competitor, it doesn't mean it works for me, so I try to start off small.